-Planning staff has prepared two reports aimed at assisting the development community and the public to more easily determine which properties in the community are best suited for development.
+Planning staff has prepared three reports aimed at assisting the development community and the public to more easily determine which properties in the community are best suited for development.
 The first is the three-part Development Opportunity Study series which identifies commercial, industrial or multifamily properties suitable for development.
 The second is the Winston-Salem's Residential Opportunity Areas report which provides a comprehensive summary of existing Residential Opportunity Areas as defined in adopted area plans within the City of Winston-Salem.
+The third is the Development Opportunity Study - Phase III (Infill and Redevelopment) which identifies 67 sites for infill or redevelopment within Forsyth County and includes recommendations from adopted area plans for reuse.

 Development Opportunity Studies

-In January 2014, the City-County Planning and Development Services Department conducted a countywide mapping analysis of properties in Forsyth County that are recommended and zoned for different types of development.
+In January 2014, the City-County Planning and Development Services Department conducted Phase I of the Development Opportunity Areas study, a countywide mapping analysis of properties in Forsyth County that are recommended and zoned for different types of development.
 A series of maps identifying land that could potentially be developed has been compiled by its suitability for multifamily, commercial or industrial development.
 Additionally, the properties highlighted:

 - are determined to be vacant or have a building-to-land value low enough that might make it suitable for redevelopment